UCLA-ECE209AS-2018W/Yaying-Yueyang/Z-wave/README.md

 # Waving-Z
+This folder is based on https://github.com/baol/waving-z.
+We do some modulation to work on our specific Z-wave sensors.
 This program is able to encode and decode ITU G.9959 frames (implemented, e.g. by the z-wave home automation protocol) using a RTL-SDR dongle or an HackRF One (or any other radio handling raw IQ